The Art of Tea drinking

 Throughout history, the tea ceremony has been intricately linked with various forms of artistic expression.
 In traditional Japanese art, depictions of tea ceremonies often adorned screens, scrolls, and ceramics.

-Contemporary artists reinterpret the tea ceremony through a range of mediums, including immersive installations that invite audience participation, to multimedia works that explore its philosophical underpinnings.
+Contemporary artists reinterpret the tea ceremony through a range of mediums, including immersive installations that invite audience participation, to multimedia works.
 For instance, contemporary Japanese artist Hiroshi Sugimoto has created installations that evoke the meditative atmosphere of the tea ceremony, drawing upon its symbolism and ritualistic elements.

 While the earliest documented references to tea originated in ancient China, tea rituals and traditions surrounding tea consumption have developed throughout the world.